harishmohanraj/ag2/website/docs/getting-started/index.md

         context_variables=context_variables
     )

-# 3. Our agents now have tools to use (functions above)
 planner_message = """You are a classroom lesson planner.
 Given a topic, write a lesson plan for a fourth grade class.
 If you are given revision feedback, update your lesson plan and record it.